dklane/dklane.github.io/index.md

 I graduated from Bryan Station many years ago.
 After working as a programmer and team lead at IBM, Lexmark, and Mathworks, it has been fun returning as a teacher to serve the next generation.
-Our school has many excellent programs and I am excited to be part of the
+Our school has many excellent programs and I am excited to be part of our
-<a href="https://www.fcps.net/domain/5384">Information Technology Academy</a>.
+<a href="https://bshs.fcps.net/academies/information-technology-academy">Information Technology Academy</a>.

 My [courses](courses) include
 [Computer Literacy](complit),